Akkatecture/Documentation/content/docs/basic_concepts/commands.md

     }
 ```

-> The domain validation `if` statements above that check if there is enough balance, or if the destination account identifier is not the same as the current account can be modelled in `Specifications<>`.
+> Commands typically will be handled by first doing domain validation on the command against the aggregate state and then the corresponding event(e) would be emitted as a result of a successful command execution.
+In the above example, there are a few conditional statements that do basic domain validation on the command against the aggregate's state.
+This sort of pattern can be abstracted into `Specification<>`s.
 You can find out more about specifications in Akkatecture documentation [here](/docs/specifications).

 ## Ensure Idempotency